panajachel guatemala lake atitlanPin

-While I was drafting up this blog I decided I didn’t want to talk about population, and the volcanoes and elevation and all that boring-ish stuff.
-You can find Panajachel, Guatemala facts on Wikipedia or Lonely Planet.
+While I was drafting up this blog, I decided I didn’t want to talk about population, the volcanoes and elevation, and all that boring-ish stuff.
+You can find Panajachel, Guatemala facts on Wikipedia.

 We wanna talk about the good stuff here!